 - Do not believe special (jewellery) sales of any kind.
 Reputable dealers hardly ever offer sales and never send touts to lure tourists to their stores.

-- There are no promotions, shows or special sales on jewelry authorized by the government or any official agencies at any time of the year.
+- There are no promotions, shows or special sales on jewellery authorized by the government or any official agencies at any time of the year.

-- The government does not own, operate, subsidize, or authorize any jewellery stores.
+- The government does not own, operate, subsidise, or authorise any jewellery stores.

 - As far as you can, take time to verify all claims.
 Words, promises, personal guarantees, unchecked documents, unauthorized verbal or written statements, casual references, encounters and the like do not constitute verification.
 Remember, you are your own best protection.